usnistgov/800-63-3/sp800-63b/sec8_security.md

 An attacker who can gain control of an authenticator will often be able to masquerade as the authenticator's owner.
 Threats to authenticators can be categorized based on attacks on the types of authentication factors that comprise the authenticator:

-- *Something you have* may be lost, damaged, stolen from the owner or cloned by an attacker.
-For example, an attacker who gains access to the owner’s computer might copy a software authenticator.
-A hardware authenticator might be stolen, tampered with, or duplicated.

 - *Something you know* may be disclosed to an attacker.
 The attacker might guess a memorized secret.
 Where the authenticator is a shared secret, the attacker could gain access to the CSP or verifier and obtain the secret value or perform a dictionary attack on a hash of that value.
 An attacker may observe the entry of a PIN or passcode, find a written record or journal entry of a PIN or passcode, or may install malicious software (e.g., a keyboard logger) to capture the secret.
-Additionally, an attacker may determine the secret through offline attacks on a hashed password database maintained by the verifier.
+Additionally, an attacker may determine the secret through offline attacks on a password database maintained by the verifier.

+- *Something you have* may be lost, damaged, stolen from the owner, or cloned by an attacker.
+For example, an attacker who gains access to the owner’s computer might copy a software authenticator.
+A hardware authenticator might be stolen, tampered with, or duplicated.

 - *Something you are* may be replicated.
-An attacker may obtain a copy of the subscriber’s fingerprint and construct a replica - assuming that the biometric system(s) employed do not block such attacks by employing robust liveness detection techniques.
+For example, an attacker may obtain a copy of the subscriber’s fingerprint and construct a replica. **MG: I think we talk about mitigations elsewhere so removed the reference to a defense here.**

 - *Out of band* secrets may be intercepted.
 An attacker may receive a challenge or response by eavesdropping on the primary or secondary communications channel.
 The attacker might then authenticate their own channel or save the message for later replay.